Open-CMSIS-Pack/devtools/tools/cpackget/docs/cpackget.md

 Usage help for a specific command available, with for example: `cpackget rm --help`.

-## Specify central CMSIS-PACK directory
+## Specify CMSIS-Pack root directory

 `cpackget` is compatible with other CMSIS-Pack management tools, such as the Pack Installer available in MDK or Eclipse variants.
-There are two ways to specify the central CMSIS-PACK root directory:
+There are two ways to specify the CMSIS-PACK root directory:

 1. With the `CMSIS_PACK_ROOT` environment variable.
 Refer to [Installation - Environment Variables](Installation.md#environment-variables).